TheMrSnoop/Cloudless/README.md

 # What is Cloudless?
-Cloudless is a live air traffic app, planned to be available for both iOS and Android mobile devices.
+Cloudless is a live Flight Radar app, planned to be available for both iOS and Android mobile devices.
+Built with React Native, Cloudless was designed from the ground up to present live air traffic data cleanly.

-Build with React Native, Cloudless was designed from the ground up to present live air traffic data cleanly.
+This is mostly a side project to allow me to learn Cross-Platform app development.